rakeshmina/rakeshmina/README.md

 - 👀 I’m interested in learning about new technologies.
 I also love Finance and Business side of things.
 - 💻 My tech skills include MERN & MEAN stacks.
 Have knowledge of DSA, Typesript.
 - 🌱 I’m currently learning Finance and Business sides.
-- 💞️ I’m looking to collaborate on Tech repos if there is anything beyond by dev skills.
+- 💞️ I’m looking to collaborate on Tech repos if there is anything beyond my dev skills.
 - 📫 Please feel free to reach out to me on goraminaabd@gmail.com

 <!---